rachwal/RTM-REST-API/README.md

 Getting started
 ---------------
 Download or Clone this repository from Github.
 Open RESTComponent.sln and Build.
-See [Wiki](https://github.com/rachwal/RTM-REST-API/wiki/Getting-Started) for details ...
+See [Wiki](https://github.com/rachwal/RTM-REST-API/wiki/Getting-Started) for details.

 Under the hood
 ---------------